Implement universal power converter with selectable topologies and power electronic devices

 When you select

-voltages generated at the ABC terminals of the bridge.
-This model
+the average voltages generated at the ABC terminals of the bridge.
+This model does not

-an example comparing these two models to an Universal Bridge block
+example comparing these two models to an Universal Bridge block using IGBT/Diode device.

-This parameter is available when the selected Power
+This parameter is available only when the selected Power

 electronic device is

-antiparallel diode.
-A positive current therefore indicates a current
+the antiparallel diode.
+A positive current therefore indicates a current flowing in the

-measure the terminal voltages (AC and DC) of the Universal Bridge
+voltages (AC and DC) of the Universal Bridge block.

 Place a Multimeter block in your model to display the selected measurements during the simulation.
 In the Available Measurements menu of the Multimeter block, the measurement is identified by a label followed by the block name.